-3.15 Can one party (P1) to a construction contract, who owes money to the other (P2), set off against the sums due to P2 the sums P2 owes to P1?
+3.17 Can one party (P1) to a construction contract, who owes money to the other (P2), set off against the sums due to P2 the sums P2 owes to P1?
 Are there any limits on the rights of set-off?

 Yes, parties in a construction contract can set off their claims and dues against each other.
-This can be done either by way of mutual negotiations and agreement, or through a proceeding before a court of law or in an arbitration proceeding.
-An instance for the latter would arise where parties disagree upon the amount due to either party.
+This can be done either by way of mutual negotiations and agreement, or through proceedings before a court of law or in arbitration proceedings.
+An instance of the latter would arise where parties disagree upon the amount due to either party.
 In such cases, a cross-claim is filed by the party who wishes to set off its claims against the amount it owes to the other party.
 Such cross-claims must be for a recognised sum and must be based on a legitimate claim against the other party.

-3.16 Do parties to construction contracts owe a duty of care to each other either in contract or under any other legal doctrine?
+3.18 Do parties to construction contracts owe a duty of care to each other either in contract or under any other legal doctrine?
 If the duty of care is extra-contractual, can such duty exist concurrently with any contractual obligations and liabilities?